3j14/bitwarden-menubar/README.md

   Bitwarden Menu
 </h1>

+**This project is not associated with the Bitwarden project nor 8bit Solutions LLC.**

 **Bitwarden Menu** is a simple application for macOS that puts the [Bitwarden Browser Extension](https://github.com/bitwarden/browser) right into your menu bar.